 Participant Observation in the Context of Education

 Given the practical and ethical problems of conducting participant observation in a school setting, there are only a handful of such studies which have been carried out in the UK, and these are mainly historical, done a long time ago.
 They are, nonetheless interesting as examples of research.
-Below I consider two classic participant observation studies: Paul Willis’ Learning to Labour (1977) and Mac an Ghaill’s (1988) Young Gifted and Black.
+Below I consider one classic participant observation study in the context of education – Paul Willis‘ Learning to Labour (1977)

 Learning to labour

 Learning to Labour by Paul Willis (1977) is an ethnographic study of twelve working class ‘lads’ from a school in Birmingham conducted between 1972 and 1975.
 He spent a total of 18 months observing the lads in school and then a further 6 months following them into work.
 The study aimed to uncover the question of how and why “working class kids get working class jobs” (1977: 1) using a wide range of qualitative research methodologies from interviews, group discussions to participant observation, aiming to understand participants’ actions from the participants’ point of view in everyday contexts.

 Willis concentrated on a particular boy’s group in a non-selective secondary school in the Midlands, who called themselves ‘lads’.
 They were all white, although the school also contained many pupils from West Indian and Asian backgrounds.
 The school population was approximately 600, and the school was predominantly working class in intake.
 He states that the main reasons why he selected this school was because it was the typical type of school attended by working class pupils.